5 min read

 The one potential drawback of caching dynamic content is the possibility of returning out of date information to the end user.
 There are two strategies to deal with this risk.

 1. Setting a short Time To Live (TTL) with the caching provider.
-By only keeping content cached for a short time, eg 5 minutes, the cache will never be without up to date information for very long.
+By only keeping content cached for a short time, e.g. 5 minutes, the cache will never be without up to date information for very long.
 Cached content will expire and the new version fetched from the origin server.
-The drawback with this method is that, unless your site is very busy, cache hit rates can be low, users can frequently get slow loading pages, serving stale content is still possible.
-However for very busy sites this can be an effective, low overhead, strategy.
+The drawback with this method is that, unless your site is very busy, cache hit rates can be low, users can frequently get slow loading pages, and stale content is still possible.
+However, for very busy sites this can be an effective, low-overhead strategy.

 Conclusion